 While several Japanese industry groups support these new laws, such as the Japanese Society for Rights of Authors, Composers, and Publishers and the Motion Picture Producers Association of Japan, there is opposition.
 Ken Akamatsu, the creator of the popular anime Love Hina, has spoken out in opposition of the agreement as has Kensaku Fukui, a copyright lawyer and professor at the University of Nihon.

 If you have a copyright, patent, or trademark that you feel has been violated, contact AP Legal today.
-Our attorneys specialize in Intellectual Property Law and can help you with your case.
+Our attorneys focus on Intellectual Property Law and can help you with your case.